edwardsila/alx-low_level_programming/README.md

-Tjis repo contains various directries with various concepts of C programming
+This repo contains various directories with various concepts of C programming